sumoclassic/haven/README.md

 ## Debugging

-This section contains general instructions for debugging failed installs or problems encountered with Haven.
+This section contains general instructions for debugging failed installs or problems encountered with SumoClassic.
 First ensure you are running the latest version built from the Github repo.

 ### Obtaining stack traces and core dumps on Unix systems